cspoojary/Structured-Query-Language/complete_notes/01_Sql_basics.md

 - DCL (Data Control Language): Permission control (GRANT, REVOKE).
 - TCL (Transaction Control Language): Transaction commands (COMMIT, ROLLBACK).
 - DQL (Data Query Language): SELECT queries.
+### Interview Question
+Q1.
+What are the five categories of SQL commands?
+Q2.
+What is the difference between DDL and DML?
+Q3.
+Which category does SELECT belong to?
+Why?
+Q4.
+Difference between DROP, DELETE, and TRUNCATE.
+Q5.
+What is COMMIT and ROLLBACK?
+Q6.
+Write a DDL command to create a table employee.
+Q7.
+Write a DML query to update salary of employee id=5.
+Q8.
+Write a DCL command to give permission to user.
+Q9.
+Give real-time example where TCL is used.
+Q10.
+What happens when you do UPDATE without COMMIT in a transaction?
 ----

 ## Database vs Table